Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 ### 1.2 Combine FASTQC results with MultiQC

-* Run MultiQC on local computing environment
+* Run MultiQC on a local computing environment

     ```bash
     #!/bin/bash